Klipper3d/klipper/docs/G-Codes.md

 #### TEMPERATURE_WAIT
 `TEMPERATURE_WAIT SENSOR=<config_name> [MINIMUM=<target>]
 [MAXIMUM=<target>]`: Wait until the given temperature sensor is at or above the supplied MINIMUM and/or at or below the supplied MAXIMUM.
+An example could be a chamber heater called Chamber of the type Generic heater you want to wait until minimum 45 degrees would be `TEMPERATURE_WAIT SENSOR="heater_generic Chamber" MINIMUM=45`

 #### SET_HEATER_TEMPERATURE
 `SET_HEATER_TEMPERATURE HEATER=<heater_name>